WEB ∓ DESKTOP MARKET PRICING

 - Intertrader Ltd reserves the right, at its sole discretion, to alter the contract specifications at any time and to widen spreads or increase margins in times of excessive market volatility.

-- All times stated in the tables are UK times.
+- All times stated in the tables are UK times (unless otherwise specified).

 - Intertrader Ltd will not quote any markets outside of its opening hours which are generally Sunday 22.00 to Friday 22.00, UK time.
-24-hour trading on forex (and other markets where specified) is subject to this restriction.
+24-hour trading is subject to this restriction.

 Your initial margin requirement is the amount of unencumbered trading resources you need to open a position, and is determined by multiplying the margin rate quoted in the table by the overall value of your position.
 For example, the margin rate for UK 100 (Rolling Daily) (for professional clients) is 0.5% so, supposing you wish to trade £5 per point and your opening level is 6000, you will need a minimum of £150 in available funds on your account (as 0.5% x (£5 x 6000) = £150).
 For professional clients with a web account only: if you have a stop-loss attached to your position your margin is calculated as 50% of the normal margin requirement, plus your risk per point multiplied by your stop distance (should this total be lower than the normal requirement).
 So in the above example, if you have a stop 10 points from your opening distance, your margin requirement will be (50% x £150) + (£5 x 10) = £125.